gaehlerm/SoftwareEngineering/README.md

     transactions.get_current().add(valid_entries)
 ```

-So we managed to add only one additional line of code to the original function.
-All the other code went into the `get_valid_entries` function.
+So, we managed to add only one additional line of code to the original function.
+All the other code was placed inside the `get_valid_entries` function.
 This new function is now also unit tested.

 ### Sprout class [WELC p.
 62]

 // WIP

-If you have a class that is getting too big, you can extract some of the functionality into a new class.
+If you have a class that is becoming too big, you can extract some of its functionality into a new class.
 This is called sprouting a class.
-The new class is usually a member of the old class.
+The new class is typically a member of the old class.
 This is a very simple refactoring technique.
-Just make sure that the new class is only loosely coupled to the old class.
-Otherwise you might have to pass too many arguments to the new class.
-If there are too many arguments you have to hand over, you should maybe reconsider your class design and rewrite it such that it has less coupling.
+Just ensure that the new class is only loosely coupled with the old class.
+Otherwise, you might have to pass too many arguments to the new class.
+If there are too many arguments that you have to handle, you should perhaps reconsider your class design and rewrite it to reduce coupling.

-// I think there is still quite something to write here.
+// I think there is still quite a bit more to write here.
 Maybe add some more examples?

 // "When you use Sprout Method, you are clearly separating new code from old code.
-Even if you can’t get the old code under test immediately, you can at least see your changes separately and have a clean interface between the new code and the old code.
+Even if you can't get the old code under test immediately, you can at least see your changes separately and have a clean interface between the new code and the old code.
 You see all of the variables affected, and this can make it easier to determine whether the code is right in context." - Michael Feathers [WELC ]

 // make an example [https://www.codewithjason.com/taming-legacy-code-using-sprout-method-technique/]